hypertidy/polymer/README.md

 **data fusion** from a now defunct commercial package called Eonfusion.
 It relies on the RTriangle package which is licensed CC BY-NC-SA 4.0, but could be modified to use the less restrictive `decido` package.
-Specialist forms of this might choose other engines.
+Specialist forms of this might choose other engines - the crux is constrained triangulation, and for planar shapes high-quality triangles aren’t required so long as all inputs edges are preserved.

 This is analogous to what GIS packages variously call “overlay”, “topology overlay”, “intersection” and so on.
 The difference is we